lulinqing/paas-buildpack/README.md

 app url/domain returned from the heroku apps:create command.

-Deploying on CloudFoundry:
+Deploying on Cloud Foundry:
 --------------------------

-Create an account on http://cloudfoundry.com/
+Create an account on http://run.pivotal.io/

 Install the cf command line tools

      sudo gem install cf

-Login into the CloudFoundry PaaS:
+Login into the Cloud Foundry PaaS:

      cf login